IPKISS & L-Edit documentation¶

 - The L-Edit based GUI is the path to take if you want to leverage standard EDA functionality in combination with specialized photonics design, and need to integrate your design with electronic driver circuits.

-The latter functionality is available if you have obtained a license for our IPKISS.eda module.
+The latter functionality is available if you have obtained a license for our IPKISS Link for Siemens EDA module.
 The documentation of the L-Edit integration is structured around concrete actions & tasks.

 - Getting started with IPKISS & L-Edit